 “It’s risky to get injections of a substance one a week,” said Dr. Sharon Orrange, an internist at

 The Doctors of USC, who specializes in women’s health.
-Medical Weight Loss first became popular as a diet drug in the U.S. in the 1970s.
+HCG first became popular as a diet drug in the U.S. in the 1970s.
 But recently it has exploded on the Internet.
-Dozens of websites advertise pharmaceutical or homeopathic Medical Weight Loss.
+Dozens of websites advertise pharmaceutical or homeopathic HCG.

 If you buy it without a prescription over the Internet, there is no way to determine what is really in the product.